 A goal of the regulatory negotiation is to have transparent and candid discussions of relevant issues.
 This process also requires that the participants speak as openly and creatively as possible.
-To encourage free and open discussion by representatives of constituents that have been or may be involved in future legal proceedings, all communications and documents under this process are accepted by all participants to be part of this negotiated rulemaking.
-Therefore, Committee Members agree not to use information revealed during the negotiations in any pending or future legal proceedings for any purpose.
+To encourage free and open discussion, all communications and documents under this process are accepted by all participants to be part of this negotiated rulemaking.